Dance Camp 2025

 • All cabin users will sweep and clean their cabins prior to leaving.

 • Any water activity, such as swimming or boating, is done at the individual’s own risk.
-Personal flotation devices are required for everyone who plays on/in the lake.
+Personal flotation devices are required for all boaters and all children playing on or in the lake.

 Dance Camp Auction